 Complete the online application form.
 You will need to attach the following documentation:

 - A cover letter (including a personal statement about your background, career aspirations and reasons for wanting to go on the Tour)

-- A list identifying one academic contact (such as a Professor) that you would like to meet at each academic institution you are interested in visiting (Berkeley, Stanford, Harvard, Columbia, NYU, Cambridge and Oxford), and one administrative contact (such as a Course Coordinator).
-We would ask that you do not make contact with your nominated academic and administrative preferences, until receiving instruction to do so.
-In most cases, we will get in touch with these contacts on your behalf
+- A list identifying one academic contact (such as a Professor) that you would like to meet at each academic institution (Berkeley, Stanford, Harvard, Columbia, NYU, Cambridge and Oxford), and one administrative contact (such as a Course Coordinator).
+We would ask that you do not make contact with your nominated academic and administrative preferences until you are instructed to do so.
+In most cases, we will get in touch with these contacts on your behalf.

-- Confirmation of Aboriginal or Torres Strait Islander descent through a signed written statement (including common seal) of an Aboriginal Heritage Association, Aboriginal Corporation or Land Council in the community where you live or have lived
+- Confirmation of Aboriginal and/or Torres Strait Islander descent through a signed statement (including common seal) from the Aboriginal Heritage Association, Aboriginal Corporation or Land Council of the country of your ancestors.

-- A high-resolution photo (headshot preferably) that could be used in promotional material, should you be selected to go on the Tour.
+- A high-resolution photo (headshot preferably) that may be used in promotional material, should you be selected to go on the Study Tour.

-For more information, contact the International Indigenous Scholarships team on (02) 9310 8402 or email email@example.com
+For more information, contact the International Scholarships team on (02) 9310 8402 or email email@example.com